CarachinoAlessio/computational_intelligence/lab3/README.md

 In the end it can achieves 100% winrate over 100 games versus the `pure_random`, and the average win rate is 95%.
 It doesn't beat the `optimal_strategy` and that makes sense because we don't exploit `xor` operations or `nim-sum`.

+### **Strategy 2**
+There are three parameters also in this case.
+The concept is computing a different accumulation operation (and - or - xor).
+The parameters are basically weights that indicate which operation must be performed.
+After some generations, it will learn to exploit xor only (and it retrieves the optimal-strategy).
+Results are not reported for this strategy.

 # **Results**